 The team was surprised to discover that the type of diet had little to no impact on mortality in the study.
 Whether the test subjects ate a Mediterranean or a typical Western diet, the benefits from eating chili peppers was not affected.
 Although these factors had no impact on the results of the study, the research team also noted that highly educated, older males tended to eat the most chili peppers.
 Those who ate more chili peppers also more commonly suffered from type 2 diabetes, high blood pressure, obesity, and higher blood lipids.
 For this reason, the scientists conducting the study concluded that the process by which chili peppers reduces mortality does not affect other cardiovascular disease risk factors.

 The researchers noted that this study could not establish a causal relationship, so further research is needed.
 In the meantime, there’s enough evidence to suggest that the capsaicin in chili peppers can help improve longevity.
 Since eating more chili peppers isn’t appealing to some people, an alternative is to take a daily supplement that contains capsaicin.
-Taking a daily supplement can help you enjoy the benefits mentioned here without actually having to consume more chili peppers each week.

 Other Capsaicin Health Benefits